moondance-labs/tanssi-docs/explore/integrations/indexers/subsquid/erc20-transfers.md

 ---
-title: Using Subsquid to Index Your Appchain
+title: Index ERC-20 Transfers on an EVM Appchain
 description: Learn how to use Subsquid, a query node framework that can index both Substrate and EVM data, to process blockchain data for your Tanssi Appchain.
 ---

-# Using Subsquid to Index Your Appchain
+# Indexing ERC-20 Transfers on a Tanssi EVM Appchain

 ## Introduction {: #introduction }